architecture, urban, context, process, mapping, development

 Constructed as a single drawing, both the Allopoiesis of the Artifact and the Palimpsest of Context create a new projective map for the site.
 Subsequent interpretations of this new map as a series of figure ground conditions create a generative process for urban intervention.

 Abondano, Cristina, "The Allopoiesis of the Urban Artifact and the Palimpsest of Context" (2016).
 Architecture Senior Theses.
-Paper 336.
+336.

 Creative Commons License